zephyrproject-rtos/zephyr/doc/reference/drivers/index.rst

 Initialization Levels
 *********************

-Drivers may depend on other drivers being initialized first, or require the use of kernel services.
-The DEVICE_INIT() APIs allow the user to specify at what time during the boot sequence the init function will be executed.
+Drivers may depend on other drivers being initialized first, or require the use of kernel services. :c:func:`DEVICE_DEFINE()` and related APIs allow the user to specify at what time during the boot sequence the init function will be executed.
 Any driver will specify one of four initialization levels:

 ``PRE_KERNEL_1``
         Used for devices that have no dependencies, such as those that rely